As part of its responsibilities, the Waste Enforcement Unit:

 - litter from split sacks with more animals scavenging

-If waste is incorrectly presented, we will issue a warning notice.
+If waste is incorrectly presented, we will issue a Notice under s46 of the Environmental Protection Act 1990.

-If the warning notice is ignored, there is an enforcement process.
-This can result in a fixed penalty notice being given for each offence.
+If the Notice is ignored, this may result in a fixed penalty notice being given for the offence(s).

 CCTV